 Engaging Students at Campus Career Fairs

-College job fairs have been a mainstay of on-campus recruiting for years.
+University job fairs have been a mainstay of on-campus recruiting for years.
 To make the most of career fairs, organisations should carefully tailor their approach.
 In this section, we outline ways organisations can better engage students at campus career fairs.

 Bring the A-Team